btror/ODD-E-Voice-Assistant/README.md

 ### Performance Notes

 - **GPU Recommended**: Transcription is 5-10x faster with CUDA
+  - Requires **CUDA 12.6 and 13.0** (separate installation, not included in pip packages)
+  - Automatically falls back to CPU if CUDA unavailable or wrong version
+  - Use `--cpu` flag to force CPU mode
 - **Model Size Trade-off**:
   - `tiny`/`base` - Fastest, less accurate
   - `small` - Balanced (recommended)